mangalam-research/wed/doc/usage.rst

 soon.
 In decreasing order of likelihood, the following cases are unlikely to ever be supported:

+* Versions of Chrome and Firefox older than those mentioned above.

 * Chrome 34: the luminaries at Google decided to remove ``Attr.ownerElement`` from Chrome 34.
 It was reintroduced in Chrome 35.

 * IE 9.
 We'd need a) a substantial demand for it and b) people willing to participate in providing support.

-* Versions of Chrome and Firefox older than those mentioned above.
+As time goes by, wed is accumulating features that are not supported natively in IE 9, so this possibility is becoming more and more remote.

 * IE 8 and earlier.